 The North Dakota Division of Community Services (DCS) is assigned the responsibility of updating and amending the North Dakota State Building Code.
 The DCS is not involved in the enforcement of the State Building Code.
 This is the responsibility of jurisdictions that elect to adopt and enforce building codes.

-Effective January 1, 2014 the North Dakota State Building Code consists of the 2012 International Building Code, International Residential Code, International Mechanical Code, and International Fuel Gas Code, along with state amendments to these four codes.
+Effective January 1, 2017 the North Dakota State Building Code consists of the 2015 International Building Code, International Residential Code, International Mechanical Code, International Fuel Gas Code, and International Energy Conservation Code along with state amendments to these five codes.
 The amendments were first reviewed by the Building Code Advisory Committee and recommendations were developed by the Committee for each proposed amendment.
-On September 4-5, 2013, eligible cities and counties, along with eligible members of the Building Code Advisory Committee, voted on each recommendation.
+On September 7-8, 2016, eligible cities and counties, along with eligible members of the Building Code Advisory Committee, voted on each recommendation.